RaphaelaPrammer/Ironhack-Front-End-My-Notes-and-Labs/readme.md

 - v-else
 - Rules!!:

 - v-else and v-else-if always have to have a v-if conditional associated to and come right after/below the v-if statement!

 - wrapping multiple elements in a template-tag to show all of them if condition is true.

-- v-show="ref-variable": if condition is false, it adds a display:none style to the element - it will still be visible in the DOM, unless like with v-if, the element will be eliminated from the Dom.
+- **v-show**="ref-variable": if condition is false, it adds a display:none style to the element - it will still be visible in the DOM, unless like with v-if, the element will be eliminated from the Dom.

 6. [Iterating Elements:](./section-04-vue/my-first-vue-project/src/components/vueBasics/7-IteratingElements.vue)